v-azevedo/BuberDinner/NOTES.md

 - `dotnet user-secrets init --project BuberDinner.Api/`: Initialize user-secrets.
-- `dotnet user-secrets set --project BuberDinner.Api/ "JwtSettings:Secrets" "super-secret-key-from-user-secrets"`:
+- `dotnet user-secrets set --project BuberDinner.Api/ "JwtSettings:Secret" "super-secret-key-from-user-secrets"`:
   Used to set a key with a value, key will match inside the `appsettings.json`.
 - `dotnet user-secrets list --project BuberDinner.Api/`: Used to check all the secrets stored.